 While valuations aren’t everything, you should expect (and aim) to get the following values out of your hotel points, according to our latest points and miles valuations:

 - IHG One Rewards: 0.7 cents per point

 - World of Hyatt: 2.3 cents per point

 Leverage elite status

-Getting status doesn’t have to be an uphill climb.
-Hyatt offers mid-tier Discoverist status to all World of Hyatt credit cardholders, one reason it ranks among the best hotel credit cards.
-You can even spend your way to top-tier Globalist status with the card.
-You’ll earn five elite night credits every calendar year and earn two elite nights for every $5,000 spent.
+Earning elite status doesn’t have to be an uphill climb, either.
+For example, Hyatt offers mid-tier Discoverist status with The World of Hyatt Credit Card*, and you can even spend your way to top-tier Globalist status with the card.
+You can also earn five qualifying night credits toward your next tier status every calendar year plus two additional qualifying night credits toward your next tier status for every $5,000 spent on your card.

 Ask for a waiver